 Audio codecs There is also a wide range of audio codecs to choose from.
 Some are optimised for a particular task, such as compressing speech.
-The table shows the result of compressing speech with a selection of audio codecs that you are likely to find installed.
-The figures are based on timing 20 seconds and 10 seconds of data and looking at the file size differences.
-The comments are mine, based on listening to the recorded data.
+The table shows the result of compressing me speaking the numbers 1 to 14 in approximately 11 seconds using stereo 16-bit sound at 44.1 kHz (which is the minimum setting allowed by my sound card).